SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 review procedure for publications.
 Policies for format, reviewing and publication can be different for each portal, and are decided by the institution.

 The majority of content within a portal is built from expositions that are published in the portal or connected to it.
-The portal admin is the user that can control which expositions are part of the portal.
+The portal admin is a special user role that controls the appearance of the portal, its users and the publication and connection of expositions to it.

 ### Purpose of a Portal